-What is the difference between painting contractors near me and amateur DIY painters?
+What is the difference between painting contractors near me in Concord, CA, and amateur DIY painters?
 A lot, including knowledge of paints products.

 Of course, you can expect to see plenty of experience with a professional painter.
 While anyone can hold a brush and apply a dab of paint to any surface, painting is a very technical skill requiring years of training and practice.